Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 Minimum frequency

-Circuit accuracy and bandwidth due to operational amplifier gain bandwidth product, but without the holding capacitors
+Circuit accuracy and bandwidth are due to the operational amplifier's gain bandwidth product, but without the holding capacitors

 The maximum frequency of the circuit due to feedback RC is; 75KHz = 2M2 * 1pF * 2.pi.
 (This capacitor may be changed.)